Pressio/pressio4py/DESCRIPTION.rst

 .. code-block:: bash

   export CXX=<path-to-your-C++-compiler>
-  pip3 install --no-binary :all: -i https://test.pypi.org/simple/ pressio4py
+  pip3 install --no-binary :all: pressio4py

 Or you can try to use `pip` directly: